RayJiang16/Swift-Review/MD/Swift底层本质/关键字/is.md

 // isKind
 b.isKind(of: B.self) // true
+b.isKind(of: C.self) // false
 c.isKind(of: B.self) // true

 // is
 b is B // true
 c is B // true
+b is C // false
 a is A // true
 ```